-Tell us why you want to do this work.
 What is driving you to take on this challenge?
-Do you have previous experience working on this issue or in the particular community in which you have proposed this project?
-What do you want to learn or experience?
-Will the work advance your personal or professional career?
+Do you have previous experience working on this issue or with this community?
+What do you want to learn or gain from this experience?
+Will the work advance your professional career?

 Safety and cultural impact (1 page)

-Outline your safety considerations for the project.
 What are the main safety issues in the location you will be working in?
 What steps will you take to prioritize your safety and what resources have you identified to help you stay safe?
-Does your project have any safety implications for the community you are serving and how will you address these?
+Does your project have any safety implications for the community you are serving.
+If so, how will you address these?

 Help us to understand how the cultural context will affect your project.
 Tell us about any experience you have living and/or working with other cultures.
 How might you prepare yourself for living in the cultural context relevant to the project you are applying for?

-If you receive funding from other sources after applying to the PKG Fellowships program, we require that you notify us, and we may make appropriate funding modifications in consultation with you.
+If you receive funding from other sources after applying to the Fellowships program, we require that you notify us of this and we may make appropriate funding modifications in consultation with you.